emarkham/connectivitytest/README.md

  - Simpler, easier

- The bad news is this thing needs to get refactored.
+ The bad news is this code needs to get refactored.
 Like, BADLY.

  This script leans heavily on sh.py, a really neat Python lib that lets you write utterly horrible BASH-ish code then glue it all together using what pretends to be python.